zhouxf53/tf_cpp_jetson_xavier/README.md

 - Host computer running Ubuntu Linux x64 Version 18.04 or 16.04
 - Internet connection to both system

-# Install Jetpack
+# 1. Install Jetpack
 If Xavier is freshly out of the box, several developer software need to be installed to it, including CUDA and cuDNN.
 NVIDIA provided Jetpack as a bundle to the developers.
 Following the [official installation guide](https://developer.nvidia.com/embedded/downloads#?search=JetPack%204.1.1) provided by NVIDIA to install Jetpack 4.1.1 to it.
-It requires a host computer and internet connect between them to install the whole package.
+It requires a host computer along with a internet connection between them to install the whole package.

 run `nvcc --version` in a terminal should tell that the current CUDA version is 10.0.

-# Build Bazel
+# 2. Build Bazel
 Bazel is required to build tensorflow from source.
 However, there is no official binary installer for Bazel on arm64 CPU architecture.
 So we have to build it from source.
 Check [tensorflow website](https://www.tensorflow.org/install/source) for the appropriate Bazel version for each individual tensorflow version.
 For tensorflow 1.12.0, Bazel 0.15.0 was tested by the tensorflow team.
 Although personally I tested Bazel 0.19.2 and also succeed.
 Get Java
 ```